Rent Cart Redesign

 PROBLEM

 Although 86% of orders were single items, data revealed this was a system failure, not user intent.
-61% of multi-item customers were forced to place separate orders because the system blocked bundling.
+61% of multi-item customers were forced into fragmented transactions for the same rental period because the system blocked bundling

 01. Fragmented Flow